 - Removing the oxygen from the plastic bag will preserve it for a longer time because bacteria cannot thrive in an oxygen-free environment;

-- Vacuum sealed bags also are smaller than ordinary packages so you are able to save more space in the refrigerator.
+- Vacuum sealed bags also are smaller than regular packages so that you can save more space in the refrigerator.

 You have saved money because of bulk buying the fruits and vegetables.
 In making your own baby food, you ensure that your baby gets top quality, nutritious and safe food.